tango-controls/rfc/5/README.md

   * The Property SHALL have one key, called Property Name
   * The Property SHALL have one value, which could be empty, called Property Value

-A Tango Property MAY be persisted in the Tango Database of the concerned Tango Control System (See RFC-1 and RFC-6) or into a file if no Tango Database is used.
+A Tango Property MAY be persisted in the Tango Database (See RFC-1 and RFC-6) or into a file if no Tango Database is used.

 Tango Device Properties and Tango Class Properties have a Type metadata.
 The following Types SHALL be supported by Device Properties and Class Properties (See RFC-9):